gstache/Sakuranov/Petals_ch4.md

 "Naturally I would prefer if someone more suitable handled this investigation-"

 "That's enough, Honored Imperator" The captain's voice boomed across the copse, "He is my security chief and he is the person most suitable to complete this investigation, regardless of his national origin."
+They walked over to the Imperator and Ibanez and looked down at the body.
+Ibanez saw the frustration across every line of the captain's face, and did not envy the decisions they would have to make.
+"Fill me in"